TomasettiLab/supersigs/README.md

 <!-- badges: end -->

-`supersigs` is a companion R package to a method proposed by *Afsari, et al.*, which generates tissue-specific mutational signatures for the cancer genome.
+`supersigs` is a companion R package to a method proposed by *Afsari, et al. (2021, ELife)* to generate mutational signatures from single nucleotide variants in the cancer genome.

-More details on the statistical methods can be found in this paper:
+More details on the statistical method can be found in this paper:

   - Afsari, B., Kuo, A., Zhang, Y., Li, L., Lahouel, K., Danilova, L., Favorov, A., Rosenquist, T. A., Grollman, A. P., Kinzler, K. W.,